The 20 Best Benign Essential Blepharospasm Doctors Near Me in Pennsylvania, US

 Accepting New Patients

 Dr. Notz is a board-certified and fellowship-trained ophthalmologist subspecializing in oculoplastics.
 His clinical interests include complete eyelid reconstruction, droopy eyelids, eyelid cancers and Mohs repair, tear duct problems and orbital decompression surgery with ENT.
 His research interests include case report studies.
 Dr. Notz earned his medical degree from Philadelphia College of Osteopathic Medicine, completed his residency at Geisinger Medical Center, and fellowship in oculoplastics at Wills Eye Hospital.
 Dr. Notz is rated as an Advanced provider by MediFind in the treatment of Benign Essential Blepharospasm.
-His top areas of expertise are Anophthalmia Plus Syndrome, Benign Essential Blepharospasm, Eyelid Drooping, and Ptosis.
+He is also highly rated in 8 other conditions, according to our data.
+His clinical expertise encompasses Anophthalmia Plus Syndrome, Benign Essential Blepharospasm, Ptosis, and Eyelid Drooping.
+Dr. Notz is currently accepting new patients.

 Advanced in Benign Essential Blepharospasm